sharktacos/VFX-software-prefs/docs/Nuke.md

 <h2>MacOS</h2>
   In the finder menu select <b>go>home</b>.
 This folder is hidden by default.
 To show it Press CMD+Shift+Period in the Finder.

+## Tools/Gizmos

+- **Shuffle EXR** </br> The older EXR shuffle was incompatible with Nuke 13.
+The new one, is located in the User tab of a Read node.
+- **bm Optical Glow** </br> Created by Ben McEwan.
+Adds exponentially-increasing blurs together to produce a more optically-correct, natural glow.
+Located in the Gizmos menu.
+- **bm Optical Light Wrap** </br> Created by Ben McEwan.
+Adds exponentially-increasing blurs together to produce a more optically-correct, natural light wrap.
+Located in the Gizmos menu.
+- **ACES Ref Gamut Compress** </br> Created by the ACES Gamut Mapping Workgroup.
+Located in ```Color > OCIO``` menu